 What if the student needs to return to campus temporarily to pick up books or personal belongings?

 In the event the student needs to return to campus before they are authorized by the Dean of Students or designee, they may contact the Dean of Students during normal business hours at 804-752-7266 or deanofstudents@rmc.edu to discuss the situation and make arrangements.
-If a student is unable to make the trip to campus but there is a need to pick up personal belongings, a parent or guardian may make similar arrangements through the Dean of Students.
+If a student is unable to make the trip to campus but there is a need to pick up personal belongings, an emergency contact may make similar arrangements through the Dean of Students.

 What will the student’s meeting with the Dean of Students look like?

 During this meeting, the student will meet with the Dean of Students or designee.
 The discussion will focus on what will happen after the student returns to campus, not what happened that caused the student to leave.
-The student will be provided with information regarding campus resources.
+The student will be provided with information regarding campus resources and support.

 Does the student have to use Randolph-Macon’s Counseling Services?